Beyond 1989: Childhood and Youth in Times of Political Transformation in the 20th Century

 The University of Exeter and 1989 after 1989 will be holding a British Academy Conference on the 7-8 June 2018 entitled Global Neoliberalism: Lost and Found in Translation.
 This conference aims to provide a truly global account of the rise and entrenchment of the modern neoliberal order.
 Contributors will consider how neoliberal ideas travelled (or did not travel) across regions and polities; and analyse the how these ideas were translated between groups and regions as embodied behaviours and business practices as well as through the global media and international organisations.
 As the fate of neoliberalism appears in question across many regions, it is an opportune moment to make sense of its ascendancy on a global scale.

-Professor Jennifer Bair, University of Virginia
+Speakers include: Professor Jennifer Bair, University of Virginia

 Professor Susan Bayly, University of Cambridge